AdaptiveON: Adaptive Outdoor Local Navigation Method For Stable and Reliable Actions: Benchmarks

-Collision avoidance of static obstacles is the baseline of the real-world testing, so we only evaluate the performance of AdaptiveON with other methods (CrowdSteer, Ego-Graph, and Terp) on different challenging terrains with the same starting and goal positions, as shown in Figure \ref{fig:real_scenarios}.
-The comparison is summarized in Table \ref{tab:realworld_result} and the results correspond to the trajectory curves in Figure \ref{fig:real_scenarios}.
-Except the Drift metric, all other metrics are measured the same as in simulation.
-In the real world, the Drift metric is measured as a difference between the actual direction changes and the direction changes measured by the odometer, where $yaw_{a, t}$ and $yaw_{o, t}$ are the actual and the odometer detected directions in time step t: \textbf{Uneven Terrain:} Scenario (a) tests the stability on uneven terrain, where the grass and the edge of the pavement cause vibrations.
-The edge of the grassy area is very bumpy with small elevation changes.
-From the trajectories, our approach and Terp tend to prevent running straight across the edge, while CrowdSteer and Ego-Graph go on the concrete area with bigger angles.
-Figure \ref{fig:stability} shows the stability changes on this terrain, where the vibration is measured by Equation \ref{eqn:stability}.
-We can observe that our approach has a lower vibration than other methods.
-The last part of the trajectory is on the concrete area, so all the methods have relatively small vibration values.
-The picks of the graphs are when the robot runs across the edge of the grass terrain.
-We can see our method has low values and less fluctuation in vibration.
-CrowdSteer operates at high speeds, which makes the average vibration amplitude and variation significantly high.
-Ego-Graph and Terp tend to choose areas with lower elevation changes, but they depend too much on waypoints instead of actions, and the vibration values are very high on grass terrain.
-For the pick values, we observe that Terp and Ego-Graph are relatively slow compared with CrowdSteer; on the edge of the grassy area, CrowdSteer rushes the robot onto the concrete, but Terp and Ego-Graph stay longer, which causes very high pitch angle changes.
-As shown in Table \ref{tab:realworld_result} our method has at least $30.7\%$ improvement in the stability aspect.
+\textbf{Uneven Terrain:} Scenario (a) tests the stability on uneven terrains, where the grass and the edge of the pavement cause vibrations.
+The curb of the grassy area is significantly bumpy due to the sudden elevation changes.
+From the trajectories, our approach and Terp tend to prevent running straight across the edge, while CrowdSteer and Ego-Graph navigate on the concrete area with larger pitch angles.
+Figure \ref{fig:stability} shows the stability changes on this terrain, where the vibration is measured by Equation \ref{eqn:single_stability}.
+We observe that our approach results in less vibration than other methods.
+The last part of the trajectory is on the concrete area, where all the methods have relatively small vibration values.
+The peaks of the graphs are when the robot runs across the edge of the grass terrain.
+We can see our method has lower values for and less fluctuation of vibration.
+In contrast, CrowdSteer operates at high speeds, which makes the average vibration amplitude and variation significantly high.
+Ego-Graph and Terp tend to choose areas with lower elevation changes, but they depend heavily on waypoints instead of actions, and the vibration values are very high on the grass regions.
+We observe that the peak values for Terp and Ego-Graph are lower than CrowdSteer; on the edge of the grassy area, CrowdSteer rushes the robot onto the concrete, which causes significantly high pitch angle changes, whereas other methods navigate from a smaller angle with the curb.
+As shown in Table \ref{tab:realworld_result}, our method has at least $30.7\%$ improvement in stability.